Tubes at Nematoplexus

 the knots.
 This seemed to be compatible with the questionable statement

 in , p.80, that "tubes can be seen entering and leaving them."
 Hence

-accepted as if it were an explanation of how the tubes are
+accepted as if it could explain how the tubes are

-The upper one is divided by the big straight crack, which has provided
+upper one is traversed by a big straight crack, which has provided

 the rare opportunity to